2022 key criteria

 The awards in the Technology Excellence category are:

-Awarded to an innovative new product or service that has delivered measurable benefit for business users or customers in areas such as ecommerce, hosting, web performance, communications, blockchain or web services.
+Awarded to an innovative new product or service that has delivered measurable benefit for business users or customers in a range of areas such as ecommerce, artificial intelligence, machine learning, automation, robotic process, automation, 5G, edge computing, augmented reality, virtual reality, e-learning, hosting, web performance, communications, blockchain or web services.

 Awarded to a product or service that has delivered measurable benefit to end users in either a single, large organisation or for a variety of organisations through any mix of private or public cloud offerings.